fleetdm/fleet/handbook/support-process.md

 ```
 BUG: (Who is the individual reporting the bug?
 Where do they work?)

-1. Provide a short description of the expected behavior here.
+1. Expected behavior: Provide a short description of the expected behavior here.

-2. Provide a short description of the actual behavior here.
+2. Actual behavior Provide a short description of the actual behavior here.
 Include a link to the Loom video that includes proof of the bug.
 ```

 #### Feature requests